 Here lies the problem with these laws.
 People find whatever means necessary to avoid fines after breaking the law.
 What are statistics showing from these states that have already adopted this hands-free law?

 There has not been a report of lowering car accidents in these states.
 However, there are a lower amount of reports flowing in for texting and driving.
 So, does this law even work?
 So far there hasn’t been any solidified evidence that prove the law stops people from getting into car accidents.

 Police are citing people less and less for texting and driving.
 There are many valid questions people are asking about this law.
 But, does this mean people are abiding by the law?
 Could they just be getting more sneaky about how they’re going about their texting while driving?
 Are people just becoming more reckless and dangerous drivers in order to check their devices after they’ve reached their destination?

 For now it seems that the law hasn’t had a direct causation on the rate of accidents in these states.
 However, there has been a rather small sample size at the moment that isn’t falling in the favor lawmakers had hoped it would.
 Accidents seem to truly be inevitable events that have came with the introduction of the motor vehicles.

 Were You Injured By a Distracted Driver?

 For over 25 years the Reyes Browne Reilley law firm has helped victims of car accidents caused by distracted drivers recover funds in order to pay their medical bills.
 When you’re not at fault for the texting and driving accident, you shouldn’t be responsible for your medical bills.
 Take care of your health and your savings.
-Call our personal injury lawyers today for a 100% free consultation today at (214) 526-7900.
+Call our Dallas-Fort Worth car accident lawyers today for a 100% free consultation today at (214) 526-7900.